Joe Ingles

-Joseph Howarth Ingles (/ˈɪŋgəlz/ ING-ghəlz; born 2 October 1987) is an Australian professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+Joseph Howarth Ingles (/ˈɪŋgəlz/ ING-ghəlz; born 2 October 1987) is an Australian professional basketball player for Melbourne United of the National Basketball League (NBL).
 He also represents the Australian national team.
 He primarily plays at the small forward position.
 He is the Utah Jazz all-time leader in three-pointers made.

 Early life

 Born in the Adelaide suburb of Happy Valley, Ingles attended Pasadena High School.
 His junior club was the Southern Tigers.
 He later attended both Lake Ginninderra College and the Australian Institute of Sport (AIS) in Canberra with future Boomers teammates Brad Newley and Patty Mills.
-He played basketball for the AIS in the South East Australian Basketball League in 2005 and 2006.
+He played for the AIS men's team in the South East Australian Basketball League (SEABL) in 2005 and 2006.
 Along with basketball, Ingles also played Australian rules football and cricket in his younger years but gave up both sports to focus on basketball.

 Ingles' two basketball goals as a boy were to play for the Adelaide 36ers and Australia.
 He was highly sought after when he came out of the AIS in 2006, and he subsequently met with the 36ers as a 17-year-old, but a couple of Adelaide blunders set him off interstate.
 Ingles said of the situation, "The minimum salary at the time was $20,000–$22,000 and while money wasn't a primary concern for me, they offered me a two-year deal at $12,500 per, plus two season tickets."
 Ingles had several other contract bids to consider, all offering at least the minimum and many of them providing additional incentives.
 His decision to not sign with the 36ers came when his contract from the club arrived with his first name misspelt as "Joesph".
 It did not leave a glowing impression on Ingles or his family, so he moved his attention to Melbourne.